Your sustainable exchange stay abroad

 How to get there eco-friendly

 Traveling by train or bus connections is more eco-friendly than using air travel.
 Car sharing or carpooling can also be a good option.
 Some routes are not manageable without air transport.
-In these cases, flights with no or as few stopovers as possible are preferable.
-A compromise could be to fly to the first stopover and to choose another means of transportation from there on.
-However, also pay attention to which travel options are safe at your destination.
+In such cases, flights with no or as few stopovers as possible are preferable.
+A compromise could involve flying to the first stopover and then choosing another means of transportation from there onward.
+However, also pay attention to the safety of available travel options at your destination.